 The purpose of this setting is to determine what to do when a user is not enrolled for MFA.
 When the key does not exist, is not set, or is set to TRUE, and the user is not enrolled, then the extension fails the MFA challenge.
 When the key is set to FALSE and the user is not enrolled, authentication proceeds without performing MFA.

 You can choose to create this key and set it to FALSE during user onboarding.
-Since setting the key permits users that aren't enrolled for MFA to sign in without being challenged, you should remove this key before going to production.
+Since setting the key permits users that aren't enrolled for MFA to sign in, you should remove this key before going to production.

 How do I verify that the client cert is installed as expected?

 Look for the self-signed certificate created by the installer in the cert store, and check that the private key has permissions granted to user NETWORK SERVICE.
-The cert will have a subject name of CN <tenantid>, OU = Microsoft NPS Extension
+The cert has a subject name of CN <tenantid>, OU = Microsoft NPS Extension

 How can I verify that my client cert is associated to my tenant in Azure Active Directory?